 Summit says power supply, blackouts not a concern for pipeline

 Dan Pickering of Pickering Energy Partners testifies April 22, 2024, during a Public Service Commission hearing in Mandan on the Summit Carbon Solutions pipeline.
 Pickering testified again May 28, 2024, during a hearing in Bismarck.
-(Kyle Martin/For the North Dakota Monitor)
+(Photo by Kyle Martin/For the North Dakota Monitor)

 The chief operating officer for Summit Carbon Solutions said Tuesday the company would be able to quickly shut down the hazardous liquid pipeline if a power outage were to hit the system.